TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 One way to do this is to use `wget` while you are in your working folder.
 Copy the URL (i.e. the web address) of the fasta file from your browser eand do `wget copied_url_of_your_protein_sequence`.

 Another way to do this is to open a text editor on your local laptop (e.g. textedit, notepad++) , and copy the protein sequence of Q16877 into a text file.
 Save the protein sequence as a text file named “query.txt”.
-Then use `scp` to copy the text file to your gemini folder where we are doing these exercises, i.e. for example using `scp
+Then use `scp` to copy the text file to your gemini folder where we are doing these exercises, i.e. for example using `scp  [location_of_sequence_file/name_of_sequence_file] [your_studentnumber_here]@gemini.science.uu.nl:GenomeBioinformatics/Block2/COOI/`

-[comment]: # (maybe give syntax for doing the scp???? or use wget ????)

 Check how your file looks on gemini by typing e.g. `more query.txt`, or `less query.txt`; or `more Q16877.fasta` if you obtained the fasta file via `wget`

 [comment]: # (maybe turn this into an exercise solution queston so that people can check that they got the correct file)

+## running blast

 Now we are going to run blast with the human 6-phosphofructo-2-kinase / fructose-2,6-bisphosphatase  as a starting point.
 We are going to do this via `blastp -query query.txt -db ~/data_bb3bcg20/Block2/COOI/proteomes1.fa > tmp.out`
 Look at the output, using (for example e.g. `more tmp.out` or `less tmp.out`).
 Proteins starting with HSAP are human.
 ATHA is a plant, CELE is a nematode worm, DMEL is the fruitfly, SCER is baker’s yeast, SPOM is fission yeast.